joannekohl/ChimeraHighscoreList/README.md

 Bugs
 ------------
-The scrolling doesn't work upwards properly yet, sorry for that.
+The scrolling doesn't work properly yet, sorry for that.